-Second, he doesn’t spend his day reading because he has to.
-He designed it that way.
+He doesn’t spend his day reading because he has to.
+He designed it that way

 For him, the journey is the reward.
 He realized at a young age that there was a lot of money to be made in the stock market, and that along with it he would have the freedom to design the life he wanted to live.

 When asked how to get smarter, Buffett once held up stacks of paper and said “read 500 pages like this every day.
 That’s how knowledge builds up, like compound interest.”
 Warren Buffett says he sits in his office and reads all day.
 This is how he gains more knowledge and becomes smarter.